 As the cost of solar energy declines and more state and local governments adopt solar-friendly practices, solar is moving from a niche product to a mainstream energy choice.
 However, for many prospective residential consumers, solar is still very new.
 Individuals often have questions about how solar technologies work, their options for going solar, how to find a contractor, and what to look for in a contract.
 Confusion over these issues can lead to consumer dissatisfaction if they do not receive satisfactory answers.

 The growth of the solar industry has also made consumer protection an important priority.
 Generally speaking, the vast majority of solar companies want to provide a positive experience for consumers.
 Like any industry, however, the solar industry includes some unscrupulous companies that use unethical strategies to make sales.
 Local governments can help educate consumers about the process of going solar and the laws and regulations that are in place.

-This chapter will go over the key areas of a residential transaction, applicable laws, and resources that local governments can provide to help educate and protect consumers.
+This section of Solar Energy: SolSmart’s Toolkit for Local Governments will go over the key areas of a residential transaction, applicable laws, and resources that local governments can provide to help educate and protect consumers.

 A residential transaction starts the moment a consumer sees an advertisement or speaks with a salesperson and continues through system installation.
 Following the installation, a consumer will continue to interact with the solar company to address any remaining issues, such as the need for repairs.
 Each step in the process is subject to a web of federal, state, and sometimes local laws.